 It tries to exploit these related applications to run its payload:

 Adobe PDF Reader

 Java Runtime Environment (JRE)

-The following are in-the-wild examples of malware hosted on a compromised server and run by the Blacole exploit pack:
+The following are examples of malware hosted on a compromised server and run by the Blacole exploit pack:

 Some of the recent malware files associated with Blacole are:

 Loads exploit files